-- Educational tools such as: computer lab and learning software, and laptop loaner programs.
+- Educational tools such as: a laptop loaner and Wi-Fi hotspot loaner programs.

 Eligibility is determined via the following income and/or categorical eligibility categories:

-- Current (or former) TEA, SNAP, Medicaid or ArKids whose income is less than or equal to 250% of FPL guidelines.
+- Have a household income that is less than or equal to 250% of the Federal Poverty Line guidelines.

 Student Services and Conference Center